-In previous years, most RoboCup teams used simple color segmentation and blob detection based approaches to find the orange ball.
-Now that the ball is mostly white, however, and generally with a pattern, such simple approaches no longer work effectively, especially since the lines and goal posts are also white.
+In previous years of the RoboCup, most teams used simple color segmentation and blob detection based approaches to find the orange ball.
+Now that the ball is mostly white however, and generally with a pattern, such simple approaches no longer work effectively, especially since the lines and goal posts are also white.
 Our approach is divided into two stages.
 In the first stage, ball candidates are generated based on color segmentation, color histograms, shape, and size.
-White connected components in the image are found, and the Ramer-Douglas-Peucker algorithm [16] is applied to reduce the number of polygon vertices in the resulting regions.
+White connected components in the image are found, and the Ramer-Douglas-Peucker algorithm [15] is applied to reduce the number of polygon vertices in the resulting regions.
 This is advantageous for quicker subsequent detection of circle shapes.
 The detected white regions are searched for at least one third full circle shapes within the expected radius ranges using a technique very similar to Algorithm 3.
-Color histograms of the detected circles are calculated for each of the three HSV channels, and compared to expected ball color histograms using the Bhattacharyya distance [13].
+Color histograms of the detected circles are calculated for each of the three HSV channels, and compared to expected ball color histograms using the Bhattacharyya distance [12].
 Circles with a suitably similar color distribution to expected are considered to be ball candidates.

-In the second stage of processing, a dense histogram of oriented gradients (HOG) descriptor [17] is applied in the form of a cascade classifier, with use of the AdaBoost technique.
+In the second stage of processing, a dense histogram of oriented gradients (HOG) descriptor [16] is applied in the form of a cascade classifier, with use of the AdaBoost technique.
 Using this cascade classifier, we reject those candidates that do not have the required set of HOG features.
-The
+The AdaBoost technique is used because it provides a powerful